ewaldo19/Computer-Vision-Data-Analysis-Project/README.md

   <br>
   <li>On <strong>Data Cleaning and Insertion</strong> folder, open <b>Database Creation and Insertion.sql</b></li>
   <br>
-  <li>Run each SQL query accordingly to create the database to store the web scraped data, import the csv file into a temporary table before storing it in the real table</li>
+  <li>Run each SQL query accordingly to create the database to store the web scraped data, import the csv file into a temporary table before storing it in the real table.
+Make sure the data is clean and there are no missing data/data inaccuracies in the database

+  Import the author nationality files so that each author has their nationality and alternate nationality to provide more valuable insights regarding the data</li>
 </ol></body>